St Peter and St Paul Parish Church

 The single gate was replaced in the 1950s by the Scarning Mothers’ Union and was refurbished in 2007 in memory of Fred and Lilian Hoskins.
 The churchyard was levelled and re-seeded in 1970 and Scarning Parish Council contributes to its upkeep.
 The church and vestry were re-roofed in 1979.
 The double gates were replaced by the PCC in the 1980s.

 The Parish Office, Church House, Church Street, Dereham NR19 1DN

-If you would like to know more about the Dereham and District Team
+For more information about the Ministry – Dereham and District Team Ministry

 Parochial Church Council

 Tim Farnham and Sue Rockley are the churchwardens and Sue Rockley is the secretary.
 Other members of the PCC are Corinne Steward, Tricia Foreman, Stephen Archer, Alan Glister, Charles Steward and Ron Steward.

 There is a thriving band of Bell Ringers.

 To discover more about the four chapels which used to exist in Scarning, including the mysterious St Botolphs visit here